RiRah123/UNIX-Terminal-Shell/README.md

 ## Project Summary
 `Yosh` is a rudimentary shell built in C, which micks the core functionality of the UNIX shell.
 When the shell is started, the user will be prompted to enter a UNIX command.
-The shell supports several commands that were built-in .
+The shell supports several commands some of which were built-in, including `jobs`, `history`, `kill`, `cd`, `history`, `help`, and `exit`.
+Additionally, the shell allows for input/output redirection, piping, and background/foreground processing for a given external or built-in command when applicable.

 ## Technologies Used
 Programming Lanugages: C, Makefile